Kyros0718/EXCEL_Project/README.md

 </div>

 ****

-© 2025 Kyros0718.
-Released under CC BY-NC 4.0.
+This project is licensed under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/) © 2025 Kyros0718.
-This project may not be used for commercial purposes or claimed as your own.
+Commercial use is not permitted.
+Please give proper credit if reused or modified.